 All Tonkotsu broth recipes require 12-18 hour cooking time (the longer the time, the more gelatin develops in the soup), but it doesn’t mean you are stuck in the house for the whole day.
 I cooked my broth for 6 hours the first day, let cool it and put it in the fridge, then continued to cook it the second day until the broth became thick and milky.
 One thing I have to mention is the pig fat “fatback”.
 Fatback will add nice and rich flavors to your broth, but for health concerns, I omitted it.

-- Also found this type of fresh ramen, cook noodles according to package directions.
+I found this type of fresh ramen at an Asian supermarket, cook noodles according to package directions.

 I have made these eggs many times.
 They are known as the perfect boiled eggs for Japanese ramen.
 It seems hard to get the desired texture but as long as you get the right cooking time, you will have these beautiful and delicious eggs on your plate.